Food-Ashur-s/Food-Ashurs/README.md

 ###### DELETE/api/v1/recipient/ID
 - Takes an ID as a route parameter
-- Returns undefined or null (the record is no longer in the database
+- Returns undefined or null (the record is no longer in the database)

-can get , post , update ,delete on this route.

 Example response: